directrix1/EdsGodaddyDNSUpdater/README.md

 make an API production key/secret that you then fill in to the conf.py file.

-You'll probably want to symlink update_godaddy_dns.py in your /etc/cron.hourly/ folder to have this check and update hourly.
+You'll probably want to symlink update_godaddy_dns.py in your /etc/cron.hourly/ folder to have this check and update hourly. *NOTE: Symlinks in cron.hourly won't run if they have a '.' in them, so make sure the link doesn't have '.py' on the end.*

 Enjoy!